jaredly/myntax/docs/LispGrammar.md

 Note that this sacrifices a bit of precision in the interest of readability.
 For the source of truth, read the source code :D

+If you're interested, <a href="../grammars/lispGrammar.re">take a look at the grammar definition</a>

 ### Structure